Isostasy with Love: I Elastic equilibrium: Isostatic ratios with Love

 These limits can be computed from the membrane formulas for $(h^L_s,k^L_s)$ (Eqs.~(78) and (81) of \citet{beuthe2015b}).
 The other Love numbers have the same limit because there is no difference between top and bottom of shell, and between surface and internal loads, given that the shell has zero thickness.
 Expanding the isostatic ratios (Eqs.~(\ref{ShapeRatioLove})-(\ref{CompensFactorLove})) to zeroth order in $\varepsilon$, I get

-Thus, the shape and topographic ratios should be expanded to ${\cal O}(\varepsilon)$ in order to correctly obtain the compensation factor.
+Thus, the thin shell expansion should be done to first order in $\varepsilon$ otherwise the compensation factor vanishes.
 This last property is explained by the fact that isostatic geoid anomalies measure the dipole moment of the density distribution \citep{turcotte2014} and are thus second-order quantities in the perturbating layer thickness \citep{dahlen1982}, whereas shape anomalies are of first order.
-This is also the reason why the compensation factor is much more sensitive than the shape and topographic ratios to the details of the isostatic model.
+This is also the reason why the compensation factor is much more sensitive to the details of the isostatic model than the shape and topographic ratios.